 Solution: Real-time SAP integration

-Common Weakness 2: Inaccurate or missing inventory data
+B2B Weakness 2: Inaccurate or missing inventory data

 But it gets more complicated.
 You may not want to show every customer the total inventory that you have available for a product, so you can keep your highest-value customers happy.
 In SAP, this is known as an ATP calculation.
-If ATP is essential to your customer relationships, then it’s essential in ecommerce.
+If ATP is essential to your customer relationships, then it’s essential in the customer portal.
 And simply put, you can’t provide an up-to-date ATP calculation, personalized to your customer, if your architecture depends on batch updates.

 Solution: Real-time SAP integration

-Common Weakness 3: Not enough information for buyer to pull the trigger
+B2B Weakness 3: Not enough information for buyer to pull the trigger

 This is an immense challenge for manufacturers.
 You know you need to get online, but the obstacles are tremendous.
 How can you move forward?